richardloopez/PRISM_Protected-Region-Insertion-Suite-for-Modeling/README.md

 #### 11.4.1.
 NUM_PROCESSORS and HPC (SLURM) Configuration

 The NUM_PROCESSORS parameter in config.py dictates how many parallel workers MODELLER will launch.
-The provided run_prism.sh script correctly reads the #SBATCH --cpus-per-task value and passes it to the environment, where config.py can read it.
+The provided config.py script correctly DOES NOT READ the #SBATCH --cpus-per-task value from orchestrator.py.

-However, on modern HPC systems that use hyperthreading (e.g., 2 threads per physical core), the --cpus-per-task value can be ambiguous—it may refer to physical cores or logical cores (threads).
+On modern HPC systems that use hyperthreading (e.g., 2 threads per physical core), the --cpus-per-task value can be ambiguous—it may refer to physical cores or logical cores (threads).

    - **The Challenge**: A single MODELLER worker (controller.worker) is a single-threaded process.
 If 32 physical cores are requested (--cpus-per-task=32) on a 2-way hyperthreaded node (64 total threads) but set NUM_PROCESSORS = 32, 32 workers will be launched.
 The operating system will likely schedule these 32 workers on the 32 physical cores, leaving the other 32 "hyper-threads" idle and "wasting" half of the node's processing potential.